 Offered exclusively through One Schoolhouse, Computer Science A is equivalent to a first-semester, college-level course in computer science.
 The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 The AP Computer Science A course curriculum is compatible with many CS1 courses in colleges and universities.

-AP European History offers students a challenging, college-level European history course primarily focusing on the period from 1450 to the present while they prepare for the College Board examination in May, a requirement of the class.
+This college-level European History offers students a challenging, curriculum primarily focusing on the period from 1450 to the present while they prepare for the College Board examination in May, a requirement of the class.
 In addition to textbook work, we examine various primary and secondary sources for their historical importance and their underlying biases and points of view, work on timed document-based question and thematic question essays, and practice multiple choice standardized test taking.

-AP French hones students' French reading, writing, speaking, and listening skills in preparation for the College Board test in May.
+The French Language and Culture course hones students' French reading, writing, speaking, and listening skills in preparation for the College Board test in May.
 Reading and writing are completed with primary sources documents, AP-style practice activities, essays, emails and reaction pieces, and original language French literature and poetry spanning the centuries.

 Offered exclusively through One Schoolhouse, the Linear Algebra course corresponds to a one-semester college linear algebra curriculum, with topics including matrix algebra, vector spaces, eigenvalues and eigenvectors, and applications to differential equations.
 Students who have completed AP® Calculus AB will cover the study of vectors, the spaces in which they live, and linear mappings between those spaces.
 Linear algebra has many applications in science, engineering, economics, and any field in which multiple variables interact in ways that can be modeled by systems of linear equations.
 It is a very useful subject for those who want to go into science and engineering fields.